nitinrahane/nitinrahane/README.md

 # Hello, I'm Nitin Rahane! 👋

-Web developer specializing in React.js with a strong background in building dynamic, responsive web applications.
+I am a web developer specializing in React.js. .Net and Azure, and I have a strong background in building dynamic, responsive web applications.

 ![Profile Image](https://nitinrahane.com/logo1.png)